PNg-HA/AWS_Workshop_StrengthenWAF/content/5-Optional/5.2/_index.md

 1. Navigate to the WebACL in the AWS WAF console

-2. Select the **Bot Control** tab
+2. Switch to the **Bot Control** tab

 ![bot_dashboard](/images/5/2/bot_dashboard.png)

-3. You should see graphs similar to the screenshot
+3. You should see graphs similar to those in the screenshot

 ![bot_dashboard](/images/5/2/bot-dashboard_2.png)

 ##### Collect the metrics

 1. Check the data under **All requests, in percentages**

-2. The screenshot below shows the section with a red rectangle

-3. Click on **1h** in the top right of the dashboard
+2. Click on **1h** in the top right of the dashboard

 ![1.1](/images/5/2/s2.png)

-4. The chart will show data in 5-minute time intervals
+3. The chart will show the data of the last hour in 5-minute time intervals

-5. Review the number of requests allowed vs. blocked in within the last 5-minute interval
+4. Review the number of allowed requests in comparision with the block reports within the last 5 minutes.

 ![1.1](/images/5/2/s5.png)

-6. The next graph down shows the top categories of bots
+5. The next graph down shows the top categories of bots

 ![1.1](/images/5/2/s6.png)
 ##### Collect Data on a Specific Bot